EmilioPelaez/HierarchyResponder/README.md

 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://opensource.org/licenses/MIT)

-`HierarchyResponder` is a framework designed to use the SwiftUI view hierarchy as a responder chain for event and error handling.
+`HierarchyResponder` is a framework that allows you to use the SwiftUI view hierarchy as a responder chain for event and error handling.
 By using the view hierarchy to report errors and trigger events, views can become more indepentent without sacrificing communication with other views.

 To report an error or trigger an event, a view reads a closure from the environment, and calls that closure with the event or error as a parameter.